awaregroup/IIALab/labs/Lab01.md

 ### 1.4 - Validating your install

 1. Once the HummingBoard has completed booting, a line entry will show in the IoT Dashboard as above
-2. Right click on your device and select 'Device Portal' - **Note: if your device doesn't show, in the list, read the IP Address from the display and enter that in your browser on port 8080.
+2. Right click on your device and select 'Open in Device Portal' - **Note: if your device doesn't show, in the list, read the IP Address from the display and enter that in your browser on port 8080.
 For example: http://192.168.88.200:8080**
 3. In your browser enter the default username and password:

 |Name    |Value|